 A good hat is a must.
 JojoMamanBebe have lovely warm hats which aren’t waterproof but you can always pop their hoods up on those occasional wet days or Didrickson also have lovely warm hats.

-Obviously the best suggestion to keep warm is lovely thick waterproof ski gloves.
+As part of the registration fee we supply your child with a set of Didrickson’s waterproofs, pileglove mittens and a backpack.
+The Didrickson pileglove is a lined and waterproof long mitten, under which we recommend a simple glove.
+In snowy or very cold weather the best suggestion to keep warm is lovely thick waterproof ski gloves.
 If you have a child who will wear those, fabulous news.
-We discovered that most children don’t like the curtailment of freedom that they feel in such bulky gloves so we find ourselves recommending sending little ones with a multipack of gloves similar to from H&M. If you then on cold days pop a layer of fleece mittens on top of that should keep them warm.
+We discovered that most children don’t like the curtailment of freedom that they feel in such bulky gloves so we find ourselves recommending sending little ones with a multipack of gloves similar to from H&M that can then go under the supplied waterproof ones.
 As gloves can get wet during fun playing with mud, we ask you to please ensure you have lots of spare pairs in their bags from approximately October onwards.
-Muddy Puddles do a great glove that is warm and waterproof.